wangziqi2013/wangziqi2013.github.io/_posts/2021-10-14-arch-implications.markdown

 Functions are invoked with external HTTP requests, which are handled by an HTTP reverse proxy, and forwarded to the OpenWhisk controller.
 The controller authenticates the request with a database storing user information, and then dispatches the request to one of the worker nodes.
+Function instances are wrapped in containers, and they are configured with a maximum amount of runtime memory.
+Scheduling decisions are also made with regard to the memory requirement, and function instances with more memory will be allocated more processor cycles.